 These documents are used by Development Management as guidance which determining planning applications in conservation areas.

-Making alterations to a conservation area
+Making alterations in a conservation area

 - Cladding a building